Privacy notice

 • Loss of a USB key containing files with personal data.

-• Security breach at one of our Data Processors
+• Security breach at one of our data processors

-Risk Evaluation
+Risk assessment

 Definitions